-Please join us to attend the presentation on Indonesia’s National Mitigation Actions by Syamsidar Thamrin, for sale Deputy Director for Climate Change of BAPPENAS at the World Resource Institute’s office.
+Please join us to attend the presentation on Indonesia’s National Mitigation Actions by Syamsidar Thamrin, Deputy Director for Climate Change of BAPPENAS at the World Resource Institute’s office.
 The Government of Indonesia has publicly committed to actively participate in reducing its emissions through National Appropriate Mitigation Action (NAMA)s submitted to the United Nations Framework Convention on Climate Change.

 In 2009, the President of the Republic of Indonesia at the G-20 meeting in Pittsburgh and at the United Nations Climate Change Conference in Copenhagen committed to an ambitious, world-leading target of 26% reduction in carbon emissions from Business As Usual (BAU) by 2020.
 Further emissions reductions of 41% are expected with international support.